Somatic cell

 In cellular biology, a somatic cell (from Ancient Greek σῶμα (sôma) 'body'), or vegetal cell, is any biological cell forming the body of a multicellular organism other than a gamete, germ cell, gametocyte or undifferentiated stem cell.
 Somatic cells compose the body of an organism and divide through mitosis.

 In contrast, gametes derive from meiosis within the germ cells of the germline and they fuse during sexual reproduction.
 Stem cells also can divide through mitosis, but are different from somatic in that they differentiate into diverse specialized cell types.

-In mammals, somatic cells make up all the internal organs, skin, bones, blood and connective tissue, while mammalian germ cells give rise to spermatozoa and ova which fuse during fertilization to produce a cell called a zygote, which divides and differentiates into the cells of an embryo.
-There are approximately 220 types of somatic cell in the human body.
+In mammals, somatic cells make up all the internal organs, skin, bones, blood and connective tissue, while germ cells give rise to spermatozoa and ova which fuse during fertilization to produce a cell called a zygote, which divides and differentiates into the cells of an embryo.
+There are approximately 220 types of somatic cells in the human body.

 Theoretically, these cells are not germ cells (the source of gametes); they transmit their mutations, to their cellular descendants (if they have any), but not to the organism's descendants.
 However, in sponges, non-differentiated somatic cells form the germ line and, in Cnidaria, differentiated somatic cells are the source of the germline.
 Mitotic cell division is only seen in diploid somatic cells.
 Only some cells like germ cells take part in reproduction.